-When building an application, programming design principles dictate that you must keep the user in mind.
+When building an application for users running an SAP solution, programming design principles dictate that you must keep the user in mind.

 For example, try to look at your application through the eyes of someone who is looking at the screen for the first time.
 In this blog, we’ll describe some principles that will help you build user-centric applications.

 Some of these ideas may seem intuitive; however, you might be surprised how often basic, intuitive programming design principles are violated during the design process.
 We’ll end the blog by looking at International Business Communication Standards (IBCS) as they relate to design.

 1 Don’t Make Users Think